iklick/iklick.github.io/_pages/about.md

 This project started after, out of curiosity, I solved the minimum energy control problem for an infinitely long chain of single integrators.
 Using a discrete Fourier transform, this problem can be solved in detail, unlike general minimum energy control problems.
+Details can be found in the paper [The controllability Gramian of lattice graphs](https://www.sciencedirect.com/science/article/pii/S0005109820300315?casa_token=odFFeqiLAzwAAAAA:PshF6UjlYAPORo85U7p-BCdYh4Xbi6XX17xXLLxRI6Dgydl06QR7yHDrr8Oz1_xfmg6RwN7ESVlq).
 The scaling behavior found with respect to graph properties offered surprising insight into the control energy for general complex networks including bounds.

-There is a lot of potential still I believe in deriving additional results using lattices to better understand control properties in the presence of _near symmetries_, optimal driver node selection, and
+There is a lot of potential still, I believe, in deriving additional results using lattices to better understand control properties in the presence of _near symmetries_, optimal driver node selection, and the interplay between structure and controllability.

 ### Graph Symmetries